ktvella/Biodiversity-Project/README.md

 # Biodiversity-Project
-Investigating patterns between categorical variables in National Park Biodiversity data with Python in Jupyter Notebook
+Creating visualizations and investigating patterns between categorical variables in National Park Biodiversity data with Python in Jupyter Notebook.